maialenz/WetPaws/TESTING.md

 - line 172: Bad value 100% for attribute width on element iframe: Expected a digit but saw % instead.

-  - removed width="100%" and added class="w-100" to the map iframe
+  - I removed width="100%" and added class="w-100" to the map's iframe

 - line 170: section is missing a header
-  - added h2 to map section for better accessibility and organization of information
+  - added h2 to map section for better accessibility and organization of information.

 SERVICES.html